A-Momin/noteshub/nts/notes_cicd.md

     }
     ```

-5. **Jenkins Managed File Encryption**:
-    - `Description`: Jenkins provides a mechanism for encrypting sensitive files to protect them during storage.
+5. **Jenkins Managed File Encryption**: Jenkins provides a mechanism for encrypting sensitive files to protect them during storage.
-    - `Features`:

     - Files containing sensitive information (e.g., private keys) can be encrypted.
     - Encrypted files can be used in build processes.

-#### Best Practices for Secret Management in Jenkins:

--   `Use Credentials Plugin`: Leverage the Jenkins Credentials plugin for centralized and secure credential management.
--   `Avoid Hardcoding Secrets`: Never hardcode sensitive information directly in your Jenkinsfiles or scripts.
-Always use credentials stored securely in Jenkins.
--   `Limit Access`: Control access to credentials and restrict usage to specific jobs or folders.
--   `Mask Sensitive Information`: When displaying information in logs or console output, Jenkins automatically masks sensitive information to prevent exposure.
--   `Regularly Rotate Secrets`: Implement a practice of regularly rotating secrets to enhance security.

 </details>